Slamtec/rplidar_sdk/README.md

 If you have Microsoft Visual Studio 2010 installed, just open sdk/workspaces/vc10/sdk_and_demo.sln, and compile.
 It contains the library as well as some demo applications.

 ### On macOS and Linux

-> Note: RPLIDAR A3 is not supported on macOS yet, because macOS doens't support the baudrate used by RPLIDAR A3, which is 256000

 Please make sure you have make and g++ installed, and then just invoke make in the root directory, you can get the compiled result at `output/$PLATFORM/$SCHEME`, such as `output/Linux/Release`.